Navigate / search

 The upside of labels.

 Labeling is one of the first things we do as babies.
-Our brain associates certain objects with words.
+Our brain learns to associate certain objects with words.
 We label the iconic red-round-sweet fruit as an apple.
-And after that it will be hard to think of it as anything other than an apple.
+And after that it’ll be hard to think of it as anything other than an apple.
 Once we have enough associations stored in our memory, we begin to develop language.
 We start with one word.
 Then we move to a two-word sentence and so on.
 At some point in our lives, we begin to develop our sense of self.
-As young adults we seek to develop our identity by labeling what we like and don’t like, if we are a morning person or a night owl.
-This becomes more complex in our teenage years when we seek to both fit in and explore.
-As we grow up we try to understand ourselves better, seek outside approval and constantly label ourselves to construct our personalities.
-Much of this happens by reacting to different situations.
-How to use labels to empower yourself is not only important, but necessary.

 Perception

-If you throw some labels, interactions, and reflections into the personality soup, what you end up with is your perceived experience.
-After some schooling—we become young adults with our pool of labels and their attached emotions: ready to do more of what we think works well and what doesn’t.
 The distinction is that a lot of what happened growing up was reactive rather than proactive.
 Instead of dreading the labels that do not resonate with yourself, you can now choose the labels that you want.
 Can you think of one of your self-made labels?
 Are you a summer person or a winter person?
 Do you like numbers?
 Are you artsy?
 Do you get easily irritated?
 Are you a fun person?
 Do you like pickles?

 Identity

 Labels make up your identity.
 The funny thing is that I am (and I can be) whatever I decide to be.
 When going out to dinner with friends, sometimes they kindly ask me if I am a vegetarian, or if I have any dietary restrictions.
-The answer, or should I say, my label is always—I like everything.
+The answer, or should I say, my label is always: I like everything.
 And I do.
 Think about this for a moment: every powerful label you have ever decided to attach to yourself is self-fulfilling.
-Somehow in 4th grade I decided that I was going to like math.
-This label transformed my life: I practiced it, I enjoyed it, I got good at it and eventually became an engineer.
-It just so happens that all I have labeled myself to be good at has led to engagement and development.
-And the opposite is also true.

 Growth

 Much of the world is yet to be discovered if you choose to label yourself differently.
 If you decide to like something, you will most likely expose yourself to it, practice it, enjoy it, get better at it, and open an abundance of possibilities.
-Change your labels so that they enable you to perceive situations more clearly and feel better about them: going outside your comfort zone is usually a matter of labeling it positively.
+Change your labels so that they enable you to perceive situations more clearly and feel empowered about them: going outside your comfort zone is usually a matter of labeling it positively.
 How to use labels to empower yourself is about choosing the labels that bring the best in you.
-Empowering labels invite you to learn, to grow, and to change positively.
+Empowering labels invite you to learn, to change, and to grow positively.
 Ditch the limiting labels, and embrace the empowering ones!
 Take flight!

 Juan F. Diaz